jurmc/no_performance_penalty_from_debug_symbols/README.md

 Question is: "Do debug symbols has an impact on performance on compiled binary?"

-Here is some evidence that debug there is no such impact:
+Here is some evidence that there is no impact:

 ```
 ./perf_testO0